robatwilliams/hills-api/docs/tech-database.md

 One ACU has approximately 2 GB of memory with corresponding CPU and networking.

 Monthly cost of one full-time ACU would be \$50, compared to \$32 for a non-serverless instance of similar capacity.
-The key benefit for me with this application however is auto-pausing, which makes that cost a maximum rather than a guaranteed fixed.
+The key benefit for me with this application however is auto-pausing, which makes that cost a maximum (with auto-scaling disabled) rather than a guaranteed fixed.
 It would only be realised if the API was incredibly popular, or some nefarious person periodically calls it to prevent auto-sleep (at which point I have disable unauthenticated access).

 ### Benefits for different use cases